 Today is the most important day of the Salkantay Trek.
 It is visiting one of the world’s new seven wonders, a city abandoned for unknown reasons during the 16th century by the great Inca Empire.
 Wake up early, have breakfast in the hotel, and take the first buses to catch the sunrise in Machu Picchu.
 Your tour guide will take you to the most famous temples, palaces, and plazas and explain the mysteries of this spectacular Inca city perched on this impossible mountain peak.
 The guided tour takes about 3 hours, and you will have time to explore the magical citadel or climb Huayna Picchu or Montaña (Machu Picchu Mountain).

-After finishing the citadel tour or your hike, you must take the bus back down to Aguas Calientes, have lunch, collect your belongings from the hotel, and take the Exclusive Panoramic train to return to Ollantaytambo and our private van to Cusco.
+After finishing the citadel tour or your hike, you must take the bus back down to Aguas Calientes, have lunch, collect your belongings from the hotel, and take the exclusive Panoramic train to return to Ollantaytambo and our private van to Cusco.
 The TreXperience Team will drive back to your hotel around 7:30 pm.

 • Meals: Breakfast (hotel)